Dear OSRUI faculty, medical staff, and adult staff,

 Day Campers and Chaverim

 Day Campers -- your children who are one grade level younger or the same age as the youngest campers in Kallah may be day campers in that unit.
-New this year – day campers must be registered through CampMinder on the OSRUI website just as overnight campers are.
+Day campers must be registered through CampMinder on the OSRUI website just as overnight campers are.
 Read about Day Camper Registration, then contact Denise Heimlich at firstname.lastname@example.org if you have questions.

 Chaverim -- OSRUI's program for faculty and staff children too young to be regular or day campers.
 Chaverim are two years younger than regular campers or younger.
 During weeks 1-4 of camp, Chaverim is for children entering 1st grade and younger, and during weeks 5-8 of camp, Chaverim is for children entering 2nd grade and younger.
 Your child’s babysitter is expected to attend the Chaverim program with him or her.
 For more information, download the Faculty Handbook.